-Online therapy is a great option for those who are unwilling or unable to leave the safety of home.
+Online therapy is a great option for those who do not want to or are unable to leave their home to access therapy.
 It’s also a great solution for those juggling multiple responsibilities, such as parenting, teaching, and remote work.

 Many health insurance companies now cover online therapy sessions, which can make talking with a professional low cost and even free.